1- Nón lá - Vietnamese Conical Hat

 #5- Guốc Mộc - Traditional Wooden Footwear

-Wearing wooden footwear in Vietnam dates from Nguyen dynasty times when people started to wear Áo dài, Nón lá and famous Guốc Mộc.
+Wearing wooden traditional footwear in Vietnam dates from Nguyen dynasty times when people started to wear Áo dài, Nón lá and famous Guốc Mộc.
 The beautiful and oldfashioned wooden shoes can be seen on Vietnamese women during special occasions such as the Tet Holiday celebration, Mid Autumn Festival, or similar.

 You can get your hands on wooden clogs around the Old District in Hanoi or Benh Thanh Market in Saigon or the Ancient Town in Hoi An.

 Silk might remind you as a luxury, but the times when the elite and royal family only wore silk were far behind us.
-These days you can find loads of silk materials, dresses (Ao Dai), shirts, and much more on the markets and stores.
-For instance, Hoi An is widely recognized by tailors who’re going to make beautiful and elegant clothes from silk for your size.
+These days you can find loads of silk products, long dress (Ao Dai), shirts, and much more on the markets and stores.
+For instance, Hoi An is widely recognized by tailors who're going to make beautiful and elegant clothes from silk for your size.